-- On August 19, 2021, the Company completed a non-brokered private placement of (i) 15,416,200 units ("the offering") in the capital of the Company at a price of \$0.35 per unit for aggregate gross proceeds of \$5,395,705.
+(i) On August 19, 2021, the Company completed a non-brokered private placement of 15,416,200 units ("the offering") in the capital of the Company at a price of \$0.35 per unit for aggregate gross proceeds of \$5,395,705.
 Each unit consisted of one common share in the capital of the Company and one-half of one common share purchase warrant, with each whole warrant entitling the holder to purchase one common share at an exercise price of \$0.45 per common share expiring August 19, 2022.
 The warrants issued had a residual value of \$115,657.
 The Company paid aggregate cash finder's fees of \$281,364.
-All securities issued in connection with the Offering will be subject to a four-month and one day hold period in Canada. - (ii) On October 19, 2021, the Company issued 6,483 units at a price of \$0.35 per unit for aggregate gross proceeds of \$2,269 (the "Offering").
-Each unit consisted of one common share in the capital of the Company and one-half of one common share purchase warrant with each whole warrant entitling the holder to purchase one common share at exercisable price of \$0.45 per common share expiring October 19, 2022.
-The securities issued in connection with the Offering were subject to a four-month and one day hold period in Canada. - (iii) The Company issued an aggregate of 4,931,900 common shares pursuant to the exercise of warrants for total gross proceeds of \$263,115.
+All securities issued in connection with the Offering were subject to a four-month and one-day hold period in Canada.